 class HelloConan(ConanFile):

 scm = {

 "type": "git", # Use "type": "svn", if local repo is managed using SVN

 "subfolder": "hello",

 "url": "auto",

-"revision": "auto"
+"revision": "auto",

+"password": os.environ.get("SECRET", None)

 }

 ...

 '''

 You can commit and push the conanfile.py to your origin repository, which will always preserve the auto values.
-But when the file is exported to the Conan local cache (except you have uncommitted changes, read below), the copied recipe in the local cache will point to the captured remote and commit:
+When the file is exported to the Conan local cache (except you have uncommitted changes, read below), these data will be stored in the conanfile.py itself (Conan will modify the file) or in a special file conandata.yml that will be stored together with the recipe, depending on the value of the configuration parameter scm\to\conandata.